Tomás Katari: Journey to Buenos Aires

-Arrests & Subsequent Unrest
+Arrests and subsequent unrest

 Upon return to the Chayanta province in 1779, Katari was swiftly arrested by Alós.
 After 8 months in prison in Potosí, not long after being freed, Katari marched with a group of supporters to Chuquisaca to denounce Alós once more.
 On June 10, 1780, Katari was arrested outside the courthouse, where he had resolved to stay until the audiencia addressed his case.
 While imprisoned, members of the Macha community showed up on various occasions in Chuquisaca calling for Katari's liberation whilst coordinating a relative take-over of the Chayanta province.
 Prosecuting all officials that were involved in Katari's repression, Macha peoples executed cacique Bernal, elected local leaders to replace the old and complicit, and established territorial checkpoints at the edge of the province.

 During this time, Alós was ambushed by local Indians, whereupon he pledged to release Katari imminently and decrease the forced sale of goods.
 When, on August 26, Alós did not return with Katari and instead with a large militia to Pocoata, locals overwhelmed the militia and captured Alós, only freeing him on the condition that the Charcas court release Katari and remove Alós from the province.

-The Katari Uprising & Death
+The Katari uprising and death

 On September 1, 1780, Katari returned to Macha with the official judicial act from the audiencia that named him cacique, and that removed Alós from office.
 Before his release and expulsion on September 3, Alós was forced to write a letter demanding the official promulgation of the reduced forced sale of goods.

 Macha became the center of uprising as provincial communities, viewing them as not representative of their class, deposed of caciques, hereditary and appointed alike, and brought them to Katari to determine their proper course of justice.
 Preparations were made to store supplies of food and weapons as rebellion spread across and outside Chayanta to Paria and beyond.
 Katari continued to deliver regional tribute obligations to the royal government.

 Katari was captured in November 1780 by a Hispanic militia headed by Manuel Álvarez Villarroel and imprisoned in Aullagas.
 By January, the new corregidor, Juan Antonio de Acuña, deemed it necessary to move Katari to Chuquisaca.
 Katari was killed when, as an indigenous crowd confronted the militia on its journey, Acuña pushed him off a cliff.
 Acuña was subsequently stoned, his eyes pierced, and his body left unburied.
 Katari's body was brought to vigil, whereupon chicha and ritual honored him before his Christian burial in Quilaquila.